Germany Blocked Account for International Students in 2025

 Here are a few quick facts regarding blocked accounts in Germany that could be of interest to candidates who are planning to visit Germany for higher education.

-- Candidates can open a blocked account at Deutsche Bank, Kotak Mahindra Bank or ICICI Bank in India.
+- Candidates can open a blocked account at Kotak Mahindra Bank or ICICI Bank in India.

-- Your money would be eventually transferred to a local branch near your university – either to a local branch of Deutsche Bank in Germany or any Local Bank by Kotak Mahindra Bank and ICICI Bank.
+- Your money would be eventually transferred to a local branch near your university in Germany or any Local Bank by Kotak Mahindra Bank and ICICI Bank.

 - A blocked account may take as long as a month at times (during admission season) to become active.
 A student is hence advised to open the same at the earliest.

-- Once the account is opened, the bank would send a confirmation mail with the details to the German Embassy/ Consulate.
+- Once the account is opened, the bank will send a confirmation mail with the details to the German Embassy/ Consulate.
 This is essential for the student to get a German National Visa.

 So, if you are all ready to start your visa application process for Germany, start with opening your blocked account.